neffers/untitled-cryptography-project/md_docs/lib_modules.md

       - `bytes`
     - Description:
       - Encrypts the `dict` with the `AES` key in `CBC` block mode and returns the resulting ciphertext.
+  - initialize_key
+    - Parameters:
+      - `str` key_filename
+    - Return Type:
+      - `RSAPrivateKey`
+    - Description:
+      - If a key exists at key_filename, loads and returns the `RSAPrivateKey`, otherwise generates a new `RSAPrivateKey`, stores it at key_filename and returns it.
 ## Netlib
 The netlib module is used for all of the methods involving sending and receiving data from a socket and converting data types.
   - get_dict_from_socket